Fake-News-Capstone/fake_news_capstone/README.md

 <details>
   <summary>Click to expand!</summary>

+***
 ### Explore:
 - Findings:
+    - The top words for fake news articles are: trump, said, people, president, one.
+    - The top words for real news articles are: said, trump, u, state, would.
+    - The tope words for all news articles are: said, trump, u, state, would
+    - 50 percent of all articals had trump as a keyword, 54 percent of these instances are fake.
+    - Real news articles use words that are more centered around world events and places.
+    - Real news articles tend to have the most '... said' bigrams.
+We identifed this specifc bigram as a quote or statment from and individual.
+    - Fake news articles tend to have words with negative connotations such as bigoted, disgusting, pathetic, insane, and idiot.
+    - The higest amkount of instances is associated with the word said at 118359 instances.
+    - The word said only occured in 19% of fake articles, while 81% where associated with real news articles.
+    - The second highest ammount of intances is associated with the word/name trump at 115797 intances and making up over 53% being in fake news realted articles.

+***
 ### Statistics:
 - Findings:
+    - We found that the mean text polarity of fake and real news was not significant enought to reject our null hypothesis.
+    - We found that the mean text subjectivity of fake news greater than the subjectivity of real news.
+    -

+***
 ### Modeling:
+- Findings:
-- Findings: The most reliable model was the logistic regression model with an in sample accuracy of .99 and an out of sample accuarcy of .98.
+    - The most reliable model was the logistic regression model with an in sample accuracy of .99 and an out of sample accuarcy of .98.

 ***
 </details>